With Shared iPad mode, multiple students can use the same iPad and the student experiences can be personal and secure even though the iPad is shared.

 FileBrowser for Education is able to securely store credentials in the iOS keychain and will also offer to store credentials after successfully connecting to a server.
-This feature may be switched off in a shared iPad environment so that the next student doesn't inadvertently access the previous student's work.
+This feature may be switched off if you dont wish to store credentials on a movile device.

 If your students documents are stored across several file servers throughout your college or school, such as an Arts and Media Server and Science Server, having to enter your username and password every time can be a burden, but credentials can't be stored persistently because the iPad is shared.